mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### The new field value is invalid

-> This spec is outdated and should not be followed.
-{.is-danger}

 # Context
 This design spec describes the proposed solution for the problem defined in the issue [Design for using Foreign Key constraints](https://github.com/centerofci/mathesar/issues/243).